uermel/napari-nninteractive/README.md

 ## Installation

 ##### 1. Create a virtual environment:
-Conda or pip is fine, we provide an example for conda
+Conda or pip is fine, we provide an example for conda.
+Python 3.10 and higher are supported

 ```
 conda create -n nnInteractive python=3.12